Opinions can be expressed without opinion-showing language – but they often have it

 MARKING OTHER PEOPLE’S STATEMENTS AS OPINIONS

-The first two of these linking possibilities are also able to mark a statement as an opinion.
-With reporting verbs it is the choice of verb that makes the difference (see 150.
-Verbs Used with Indirect Speech).
+The first two of these linking possibilities are in some cases additionally able to mark a reported statement as an opinion.
+Writers wishing to use a reporting verb to show an opinion have quite a wide choice (see 150.
+Verbs with Indirect Speech).
 In the following examples, three reporting verbs are underlined.
 Which one is opinion-showing?

 (c) Fawzi (2011, p.2) states that race is not a major factor in sporting success.